srihariash999/podboi/README.md

 A simple podcast app made in flutter that aims to just get the work done easily and beautifully.

+# Info :

+For current changes and progress, checkout the dev branch of this repo.

 # Note: